AI4Bharat/indicnlp.ai4bharat.org/content/pages/indicnlp-corpus.md

 The corpus is a single large text file containing one sentence per line.
 The [publicly released version](#downloads) is randomly shuffled, untokenized and deduplicated.

+### Update 05-01-2022

+We are currently facing issues with access to the data.
+We will resolve this ASAP.

 #### Downloads